levibrown/Spree-PrettyPhoto/README.md

 See here: http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/

-It is setup so that if there is only one product it will only do a single(non-gallery) lightbox, and if there is additional product images or variant images is will present in gallery style.
+It is setup so that if there is only one product it will only do a single(non-gallery) lightbox, and if there is additional product images or variant images it will show in gallery mode.

 Install